Beginners’ Family History Course – online

 The course is aimed at those new to researching family history and includes where to start, how to progress and good research practice.
 Learn how to work with core records of civil registration, censuses, parish registers and modern wills.
 Discover the different genealogy websites, the content they offer and their strengths and limitations.

-Places are limited, and pre-booking is required, as full joining instructions will be sent to all attendees in advance.
+Places are limited, and so pre-booking is required, as full joining instructions will be sent to all attendees in advance.
 Bookings close one day before the event.

 To book – scroll down.